Contrasting Intelsat (INTEQ) and Its Competitors

 |2.36

-As a group, “Communication services, not elsewhere classified” companies have a potential upside of 18.46%.
-Given Intelsat’s rivals higher probable upside, analysts clearly believe Intelsat has less favorable growth aspects than its rivals.
+As a group, “Communication services, not elsewhere classified” companies have a potential upside of 24.33%.
+Given Intelsat’s competitors higher probable upside, analysts plainly believe Intelsat has less favorable growth aspects than its competitors.

-This table compares Intelsat and its rivals gross revenue, earnings per share and valuation.
+This table compares Intelsat and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue